-Limited income may make affording a balanced healthy diet difficult.
+Limited income may make affording healthy meals for seniors who live alone, difficult.
 Unfortunately, poor nutrition will only contribute to a senior's deteriorating health.

 3. Falling and Injury

-Falling is a leading cause of death for seniors.
+Falling is one of the biggest risks of living alone.
 What would be a little spill for someone younger can have much more serious effects on the elderly.
 As we age, our bones become more brittle, so a fall can cause a lot more injury.

 4. Accidental Medication Overdose

 Age can sometimes cause us to not be as sharp mentally as we once were.
 We may have trouble remembering simple things, like whether we took our pills already or not.
-This fact, in addition to the fact that as we age we also are much more likely to be on several medications, means that the risk of accidental overdose is very high for the elderly.
+This fact, in addition to the fact that as we age we also are much more likely to be on several medications, means that the risk of accidental overdose is a danger of seniors living alone.